smithki/message-map/README.md

 ### Using validator functions

-You can optionally provide `Validator` functions to the `MessageMap.required` and `MessageMap.optional` methods.
-These can return a `boolean` to indicate whether the interpolation should proceed or return a fallback `string` in the event the user-provided substitution is missing or `undefined` (this enables you to specify defaults for `MessageMap.optional` replacement keys—as shown in the above example for `epoch`).
+You can optionally provide [`Validator`](https://github.com/smithki/message-map/blob/f142965a4bf88da72a994cd48c846c062ee25426/src/lib.ts#L7) functions to `MessageMap.required` or `MessageMap.optional`.
+The callback returns `boolean` to indicate whether the interpolation should proceed at all **OR** a `string` fallback in case the user-provided substitution is missing or `undefined` (this enables you to specify defaults for `MessageMap.optional` replacement keys—as shown in the above example for `epoch`).

 ```ts
 import { MessageMap } from 'message-map';